alicexue/fmri-pipeline/README.md

 - In json objects, strings must be in double quotes, not single quotes.
 You can check the the json files are formatted properly using this [json formatter](https://jsonformatter.org/)

 ## Some behaviors to note:
-- If some feats already exist, warnings will be printed out.
-Existing feats are never overwritten, but there is an option to remove existing feats.
+- If some feats already exist, warnings will be printed.
+Existing feat directories are never overwritten, but there is an option to remove existing feats.
-- If specificruns isn't specified through the command line, specificruns from modelparams.json is used.
-If specificruns in modelparams.json is empty, then the script is run on all runs for all tasks for all subjects (based on the data provided in the fmriprep directory).
+- If specificruns isn't specified through the command line, specificruns from model_params.json is used.
+If specificruns in model_params.json is empty, then the script is run on all runs for all tasks for all subjects (based on the data provided in the fmriprep directory).
-- Re: downloading and exporting data from flywheel - if the subject folder for fmriprep/reports/freesurfer does not exist, entire analysis output for that subject will be downloaded.
-If that subject folder does exist, only the session folder will be moved to the subject directory.
-(For freesurfer however, only one session will be downloaded.
+- Re: downloading and exporting data from flywheel - if the subject folder for fmriprep/reports/freesurfer does not exist, the entire analysis output for that subject will be downloaded.
+If the subject folder does exist, only the session folder will be moved to the subject directory.
+(For freesurfer, however, only one session will be downloaded.
 There are no session folders under the subject freesurfer directory)

 ## Notes:
 - TR is obtained by reading the header of the Nifti file (preproc func file)